Eli Gillman

-Eli Gillman is an American college football running back for the Montana Grizzlies.
+Eli Gillman (born November 17, 2003) is an American college football running back for the Montana Grizzlies.
 He won the 2023 Jerry Rice Award.

-High school career
+Early life

 Gillman attended Dassel-Cokato Senior High in Cokato, Minnesota.
-As a senior, Gillman had 43 touchdowns and ran for more than 1,900 yards.
-He helped lead Dassel Cokato High to its first state championship.

-He committed to play college football at the University of Montana.
-He had offers from Central Michigan, Northern Iowa, North Dakota, South Dakota, Georgetown, and Dartmouth.
+As a senior, he had 43 touchdowns and ran for more than 1,900 yards, leading Dassel Cokato High to its first state championship.
+Gillman committed to play college football at the University of Montana over offers from Central Michigan, Northern Iowa, North Dakota, South Dakota, Georgetown, and Dartmouth.

 College career

-He had the most rushing yards by a freshman in the University of Montana's history and won the Jerry Rice Award.
+Gillman had the most rushing yards by a freshman in the University of Montana's history and won the Jerry Rice Award.
 He also had the longest touchdown run in the program's history.

-His sophomore year he racked up 175 yards and a touchdown in a win over Western Carolina.
-For the season he had more than a thousand yards rushing and 15 rushing touchdowns.
+As a sophomore, he racked up 175 yards and a touchdown in a win over Western Carolina.
+For the season he had more than 1,000 yards rushing and 15 rushing touchdowns.

-In September 2025 he had 198 rushing yards and 3 touchdowns from 15 carries against Central Michigan.
-In October 2025 he rushed for 123 yards and teo touchdowns against Cal Poly.
+In September 2025, he had 198 rushing yards and 3 touchdowns from 15 carries against Central Washington.
+In October 2025 he rushed for 123 yards and two touchdowns against Cal Poly.